firsty-rahma/simple-pomodoro-project/README.md

 ## Project description
 This is a little improvement of pomodoro app from a tutorial here: https://freshman.tech/pomodoro-timer/.
 At this project, I remade the JS side using class and add some liitle feature like adding the task name, customize duration and reset button.
 Btw, I will update some other important features later (i.e. history of completed pomodoros that stored to local browser, etc.) and fix some annoying bugs.

+(9/11/2024) This project is deprecated since I want to make enchanted version of this pomodoro

 ## Technology used
 Just a simple vanilla JS page (absolutely with HTML and CSS too)